 The organization will review your submission and contact you when you’ve been added.

-If you’re looking for educational resources, The Black Film Allegiance provides free podcasts and videos accessible to all.
-Their podcast series “Diaspora Table Talks” covers interviews with cross-disciplinary creators from around the world.
-These include two-time Emmy-nominated filmmaker Rolake Bamgbose Whitaker.
+If you’re looking for educational resources, The Black Film Allegiance also provides free podcasts and videos.
+Their podcast series, “Diaspora Table Talks,” covers interviews with cross-disciplinary creators from around the world, including two-time Emmy-nominated filmmaker Rolake Bamgbose Whitaker.

 Finally, anyone can join the mailing list.
 Through the list, you’ll be kept in the loop on job openings as well as festival and competition deadlines.
 The mailing list also provides opportunities to exchange resources with other filmmakers.